riasc/build-a-portfolio/README.md

 This project is part of the Full Stack Web Developer Nanodegree of Udacity with the goal of recreating a provided design mockup.

+## Viewport
+The viewport defines the area the browser can render content to.
+Browser report the width in the number of DIPs (Device Independent Pixels) that is a unit of measurement that relates pixels to a real distance.
+Any DIP will take up the same amount of space on a display regardless of the pixel density of the display.
+If no viewport is set the browser renders the page for a screen with `980` pixels.
+In that regard, the DPR (Device Pixel Ratio) is the ratio between physical and logical pixels.
+If a mobile screen has a resolution of `1920x1080` px with a DPR of 2 the maximum width of a viewport in CSS pixel is `960`.

+`<meta name=“viewport” content=“width=device-width, init-scale=“1”>`

 ## Files
 Illustration of the most common responsive flexbox layouts that reside inside the [`./flexbox`](./flexbox) folder and described in the following: